portugueslab/brunoise/README.md

 on paper and python functions
 e.g. given the zoom and the target aspect ratio, calculate the scanning pattern
      * [x] Calculate single plane duration
-     * [x] See how the paramters have to be adjusted (scanning stopped) to get an _exact_ plane duration
+     * [x] See how the parameters have to be adjusted (scanning stopped) to get an _exact_ plane duration
-     * [ ] Decide on parameters for user to input for scanning and calculate the rest from those (e.g. resolution, aspect ratio, frame rate)
+     * [ ] Decide on parameters for user to input for scanning (sample rate output is not intuitive) and calculate the rest from those (e.g. resolution, aspect ratio, frame rate)
      * [ ] Investigate what parameters are possible in the NI system for input and output rates
      * [ ] Look at galvo responses to see how far the speed can be pushed before they fly out or burn